D-brane central charge and Landau-Ginzburg orbifolds: Introduction and summary

 where $\pt' \in \cM_K$ is the FI-theta parameter of the GLSM parametrizing the K\"ahler moduli space $\cM_K$.
 The last factor contains the information about the brane $\cB$, where $\pM$ is its Chan-Paton space and $r^{\mu}$ and $w^{\mu}_{\alpha}$ are its R- and gauge charges, respectively.

 We show that the hemisphere partition function, evaluated in a Landau-Ginzburg phase, coincides with the Landau-Ginzburg central charge:

 where $\overline{\mathcal{B}}$ is the brane in the Landau-Ginzburg orbifold phase corresponding to $\cB$ via \cite{Herbst:2008jq}.
-Note that the matrix $q$ we have introduced in the Landau-Ginzburg orbifold is related to the matrix charge $\pC$ of the GLSM by
+Note that the matrix $q$ we have introduced in the Landau-Ginzburg orbifold is related to the charge matrix $\pC$ of the GLSM by

 The $h\times h$ matrix $L$ is the matrix of gauge charges of those $h$ chiral matter fields in the GLSM that get a VEV in the Landau-Ginzburg orbifold phase.